GSA/fpki-guides/_announcements/02_google_ct.md

 In April 2018,<!--When?--> Google will begin enforcing Certificate Transparency (CT) in Chrome for all public <!--Says "public" below.-->server authentication (i.e., SSL) certificates that validate to a Root Certification Authority (CA) certificate in the Microsoft, Apple, or Mozilla trust stores. <!--Why is this new Google policy a problem for the FPKI?
 We need to explain this.
 Other notes: in Microsoft announcement, we talked about "SSL" certificates.
 The original text here sounded like we meant Microsoft's, Apple's, and Mozilla's own Root CAs.)-->

-{% include alert-info.html content="CT is an open framework used to monitor and log public server authentication certificates, detect issuance/mis-issuance, and identify rogue CAs." %} <!--Since this is about Google using CT, removed "website owners and browser operators."-->
+{% include alert-info.html content="CT is an open framework that allows website owners and browser operators to monitor and log public server authentication certificates, detect issuance/mis-issuance, and identify rogue CAs." %}

 CT will validate any server authentication certificate with no errors if:

 1. It appears in a CT log and either the certificate or browser session serves a Signed Certificate Timestamp (SCT)<br>
-**OR**<br/><!--Do agencies put their server auth certificates into a CT log or does Google do this?
+**OR**<br/><!--Can the certificate creator put it into a CT log or does only Google CT do this?
 Research into SCT suggests that the log itself returns an SCT when a certificate is submitted to it, so is "certificate or browser session serves the SCT" correct?
 If that original statement is correct (vs. internet articles), is the SCT applied manually by the cert creator to the cert or is this an automatic process?-->
-2. The website uses Online Certificate Status Protocol (OCSP) Stapling
+2. The website uses Online Certificate Status Protocol (OCSP) Stapling.

 <!--Are we looking for a specific response from the FPKI community or only general feedback?
 Best to give an exact date.-->Please send your feedback with any agency concerns by **DATE [Maybe April 6, 2018?]** to **fpki@gsa.gov**.